How to choose the Best Course to Study in Malaysia

 Mr. Yeo

-- If you choose a university with extremely low fees, then don’t be surprised at the low quality of education there.
-If you pay for a Kancil, you will get Kancil power.
-However, it doesn’t mean that you should pay so much until you are just paying for the lake only.
-Pay what is value for money.
+• If you choose a university with extremely low fees, then don’t be surprised at the low quality of education there.

-- The SETARA Ranking system by MQA can be used as a guide in choosing the best universities in Malaysia to study at
+• The SETARA Rating system by the Malaysian Qualifications Agency (MQA) can be used as a guide in choosing the best universities in Malaysia to study at

 10. Choose the Best Course to Study in Malaysia that fits you